TheMathematicFanatic/MF_Tools/README.md

 `([0], [5]),` <br>
 `([1,2], [2,4])` <br>

-Each tuple will send the VGroup of submobjects at the first list of indices in the starting mobject, to the VGroup of submobjects at the second list of indices in the target mobject, with a simple `ReplacementTransform`.
+Each tuple will send the VGroup of glyphs/submobjects at the first list of indices in the starting mobject, to the VGroup of glyphs/submobjects at the second list of indices in the target mobject, with a simple `ReplacementTransform`.

 If one of the lists is empty, such as